 Troy real estate is some of the most expensive in Alabama, although Troy house values don't compare to the most expensive real estate in the U.S.

-Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Troy is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Troy who work in office and administrative support (17.40%), teaching (9.91%), and management occupations (6.94%).
+Unlike some cities, Troy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
+Overall, Troy is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Troy who work in office and administrative support (18.32%), teaching (11.17%), and sales jobs (7.98%).

 The most common language spoken in Troy is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.